noload/qp-assessment/README.md

 }

 ```
-- Once you've added db config as listed  above, go to the `src` folder from youe terminal and execute `npx sequelize db:create` it create database for you.
+- Once you've added database config as listed  above, go to the `src` folder from your terminal and execute `npx sequelize db:create` it create database for you.